Acular (Ketorolac Trometamol)

 What Is Acular Used For?

-Acular is an eye drop medication that contains ketorolac trometamol, which helps reduce inflammation, pain, and itching in the eyes.
+Acular contains ketorolac trometamol, which helps reduce eye inflammation, pain, and itching by blocking certain substances in your body called prostaglandins.

 Primary Uses

-Acular is used in adults to treat itchy eyes caused by seasonal allergic conjunctivitis and to prevent and relieve swelling and redness after cataract surgery.
+Acular is used in adults to treat itchy eyes caused by seasonal allergic conjunctivitis (hay fever affecting the eyes) and to prevent and reduce swelling and redness after cataract surgery.

 How It Works